Dackage353/Dackage-s-SM64-LiveSplit-AutoSplitter/README.md

 	actionable after the save prompt of a "no-exit" star/key.
 - To specify which split option you want, you can add -x or -xcam for xcam, -i or -instant for instant, -c or -classic for classic
+- If the star collection warps you back to the same level, the level id check isn't going to work.
+If you want it to split on fadeout in this case, you can use the classic option (-c or -classic)

+All conditions must be separate from other words/terms in the split names (meaning separated by a space or other whitespace)
+	For Example:
+- in "key 1 fight" a key keyword would be recognized, but not in "key1 fight"
+- in "enter [OW2]" a level label would be recognized, but not in "enter [OW2]!"
+- in "side star (35) + R" a reset keyword and a star count would be recognized, but not in "side star(35) +R"

 ----------------------
 ASL File Customization